 “What is a flocked Christmas tree” is one of the questions that often come up when decorating Christmas trees with artificial snow.
-In this guide, we talk about the difference of flocked from FROSTED ARTIFICIAL CHRISTMAS TREES and answer commonly asked questions about them.
+In this guide, we talk about the difference of flocked from Frosted Artificial Christmas Trees and answer commonly asked questions about them.

-Frosted Vs. Flocked Trees
+Frosted vs. Flocked Trees

-What Does A Flocked Christmas Tree Mean?
+What Does a Flocked Christmas Tree Mean?

 Flocked trees have clumps of artificial snow coating their branches, resembling real ones after an overnight snowfall.
 They also have more flocking than frosted Christmas trees, making the branches appear more covered with snow.
 You can buy pre-flocked artificial trees or flock your own to achieve this style.

-If you have a flocked Christmas tree, keep your decorations minimal for visual balance.
-Hang glass ORNAMENTS for added sparkle or choose bold colors for a dramatic effect.
+ornaments for added sparkle or choose bold colors for a dramatic effect.
 Coordinate the look throughout your home by incorporating flocked wreaths and garlands in various areas.

-What Does Flocking A Christmas Tree Mean?
+What Does Flocking a Christmas Tree Mean?

 Flocking involves applying a heavy amount of faux snow to Christmas trees.
 The goal is to make them look like their natural counterparts on mountains during a winter storm.
 Keep in mind, however, that flocking can fall off over time and leave bare patches in tree branches.
 It’s for this reason that we recommend using frosted artificial Christmas trees instead.

-What Is A Frosted Christmas Tree?
+What Is a Frosted Christmas Tree?

 Frosted Christmas trees have a lighter layer of artificial snow than flocked ones.
 They have natural-looking frosting at the branch tips, resembling freshly fallen snow.
 Although some snowflakes may fall off over the years, it does so evenly without leaving large patches.
 Go for a frosted artificial Christmas tree if you want a simpler and more versatile holiday evergreen.